-The VM Rightsizing dashboard helps you adjust the VM size for optimal performance and capacity.
+The VM Rightsizing dashboard helps you adjust the VM size for optimal performance at the lowest cost.
 It covers both undersized and oversized scenarios.
-This dashboard is designed for the Capacity and the Operations teams, as rightsizing VMs benefit the day-to-day performance.
+The dashboard looks at the long term trend and covers both undersized and oversized scenarios.
+This dashboard is designed for the Capacity and the Operations teams, as rightsizing a VM helps in the day-to-day performance.

 How to Use the Dashboard